ColasDroin/DA_IPAC_2024/README.md

 4. Results are now in the scan folder of the study, as a parquet file.
 Some example of analyses are provided in the `studies/analysis` folder.

 Do not hesitate to refer to the [Xsuite example_DA_study boilerplate](https://github.com/xsuite/example_DA_study) if you need more information.

-## Studies done for the article

-All the studies in the `studies/scripts` folder are the ones that were used to produce the results of the article.
-The corresponding results (without the scans themselves) are in the `studies/scans` folder, available as parquet files.
-The `studies/analysis` folder contains the scripts with all the plots (and more) used to produce the figures of the article.

-Plots cited (but not present) in the paper include:

-- bunch-by-bunch scan for the end of levelling optic: `studies/analysis/plots/bbb_end_of_levelling.pdf`
-- tune scan with beam 2 for the end of levelling optic: `studies/analysis/plots/output_tune_scan_end_of_levelling_B2_base_collider.pdf`
-- tune scan at the start of collapse with round optic and negative octupoles: `studies/analysis/plots/output_tune_scan_start_of_collapse_round_base_collider.pdf`
-- tune scan at the start of collapse with flat optic and negative octupoles: `studies/analysis/plots/output_tune_scan_start_of_collapse_flat_base_collider.pdf`
-- tune scan at the start of collapse with round optic and positive octupoles: `studies/analysis/plots/output_tune_scan_start_of_collapse_round_pos_oct_base_collider.pdf`
-- tune scan at the start of collapse with flat optic and positive octupoles: `studies/analysis/plots/output_tune_scan_start_of_collapse_flat_pos_oct_base_collider.pdf`
-- octupole scan at the end of levelling: `studies/analysis/plots/output_oct_scan_end_of_levelling_base_collider.pdf`

-Other relevant plots (not cited in the paper) include:

-- tune scan at the end of collapse with round optic and positive octupoles: `studies/analysis/plots/output_tune_scan_end_of_collapse_round_pos_oct_base_collider.pdf`
-- tune scan at the end of collapse with flat optic and positive octupoles: `studies/analysis/plots/output_tune_scan_end_of_collapse_flat_pos_oct_base_collider.pdf`

-If you want to explore the postprocessing yourself, you can find the raw output of the `studies/scans` folder at the following link: <https://cernbox.cern.ch/s/lIggrkFOPf4oSlB>

 ## License